tshort/FunctionalModels.jl/docs/src/index.md

 Background
 ----------

-Sims is like a lite version of Modelica.
+FunctionalModels is like a lite version of Modelica.
 This package is for non-causal modeling in Julia.
 The idea behind non-causal modeling is that the user develops models based on components which are described by a set of equations.
 A tool can then transform the equations and